 Asbestos risks in safes and fire resistant cabinets

-The Authority is aware that concerns have been raised regarding the presence of asbestos in some older models of safes and secure/fireproof filing cabinets.
-The following Information Note has been prepared to help clarify the risks involved and to give advice on how to manage the relevant risks while complying with the Exposure to Asbestos Regulations1.
+The following Information Note has been prepared to help clarify the risks involved regarding the presence of asbestos in some older models of safes and secure/fireproof filing cabinets and to give advice on how to manage the relevant risks while complying with the Exposure to Asbestos Regulations1.

 The original manufacturer of a particular pre-2000 make and model of safe or fireproof cabinet may be in a position to confirm that its internal packing/barrier material does not contain asbestos.
 Some leading brand manufacturers may give reassurances on their products going back several decades.
 Your local safe supplier/distributor may be able to assist in getting this information.
 Where the asbestos-free status of your pre-2000 safe or cabinet cannot be established or is uncertain, it must be presumed to contain asbestos.